-Chondrosarcoma, also known as chondrogenic sarcoma, is one of the most common types of bone cancerA disease where abnormal cells split without control and spread to other nearby body tissue and/or organs.
-Cancer cells can also spread to other parts of the body through the bloodstream and lymph systems., and develops from the cartilage on the end of bones.
-Chondrosarcomas are most commonly found in the femur (thigh bone), shoulder, hip, or pelvis, but can also develop in the knees, ribs, skull, spine, and windpipe (trachea).
+Chondrosarcoma, also known as chondrogenic sarcomacancer arising from bones and/or soft tissue, is one of the most common types of bone cancera disease where abnormal cells split without control and spread to other nearby body tissue and/or organs, and develops from the cartilage on the end of bones.
+Chondrosarcomas are most commonly found in the femur (thigh bone), shoulder, hip, or pelvis, but can also develop in the knees, ribs, skull, spine, and tracheathe tube that connects your voicebox (larynx) to the lungs, also known as a windpipe.

-Cartilage is smooth, connective tissue that protects and lines joints and the ends of bones.
+Cartilage is smooth, connective tissuea group of cells that work together to perform a function that protects and lines joints and the ends of bones.
 There are three main types of cartilage in the body: hyaline, elastic, and fibrocartilage.
 Hyaline cartilage, also known as articular cartilage, is the most abundant type of cartilage in the body, and generally 2-4mm thick.
 It is most commonly found in the joints and on the ends of bones, and is slippery and smooth in order to help your bones move smoothly past each other.
 Hystine cartilage is most commonly found in the ribs, nose, ears, larynx (throat), trachea (windpipe), and on the ends of bones.
 Elastic cartilage, also known as yellow fibrocartilage, is less abundant, and supports the parts of the body that need to move to function.
 It is able to return to its original shape when moved, and is most commonly found in the ear and larynx.
 Fibrocartilage is a dense and generally stronger than the other types of cartilage.
 Its primary function is support weight-bearing areas of the body, and is most commonly found in the intervertebral discs of the spine and the meniscus of the knee.
 Most chondrosarcomas develop from hyaline cartilage.

 Chondrosarcomas are generally diagnosed equally among the sexes, and tends to be diagnosed in people over 40 years old.
 However, anyone can develop this disease.